- 1 Es Trenc, Mallorca, Balearic Islands

 We couldn’t plump for just one hidden beach near Athens, so we’ve gone for a stretch of coastline, where you’ll find any number of secret spots to soak up the beating Grecian rays.
 Take the hour’s drive from Vouliagmeni to Sounio (making sure to stop off along the way at Temple of Poseidon Sounion) and hit the secluded Thymari Beach.
 Build up an appetite swimming in the perfectly calm waters, then duck into one of the local tavernas dotted along the seafront to refuel.

-El Saler, Valencia
+El Saler, Valencia, Spain

-Pinarello Beach, Corsica
+Pinarello Beach, Corsica, France

-With a mile of soft white sands, lapping waves and a backdrop of rugged mountains, Pinarello Beach in Corsica is the sort of place you’ll never want to leave.
-Its warm shallow turquoise waters sweep in from the gulf of Pinarello, fragrant clusters of pine trees give off the most delicious scent and you can pad bare foot over the boardwalks across secluded lagoons.
+With a mile of soft white sands, lapping waves, and a backdrop of rugged mountains, Pinarello Beach in Corsica is the sort of place you’ll never want to leave.
+Its warm shallow turquoise waters sweep in from the gulf of Pinarello, fragrant clusters of pine trees give off the most delicious scent, and you can pad barefoot over the boardwalks across secluded lagoons.
 Take your pick from one of the six restaurants to the north of the beach, or from the scattering of rustic beach bars.

 Kelebekler Vadisi (Butterfly Valley), Turkey

 Reached only by taxi boat or by walking the (extremely rocky) Lycian Way Trail, Butterfly Valley is a hidden gem of a beach and one of Turkey’s best-kept secrets.
 Its name comes from the rare species of more than 60 different types of butterfly that were, up until fairly recently, the valley’s only inhabitants.
 The steep-sided valley is filled with rich flora and fauna and lush vegetation that shelters the white-pebble coves; from here you can take a dip in the azure ocean and splash around in two small waterfalls.